Wichita real estate market overview

-Public School Ranking:
+- Public School Ranking: 33

-Location and Weather
+Location and weather

 Wichita is located in Sedgwick county and is the largest city in the state of Kansas.
 Located on the Arkansas River near the mouth of the Little Arkansas, Wichita is 140 miles southwest of Topeka.
 The city is on a gently rolling plain at an elevation of about 1,300 feet.
 There are attractions and parks for outdoor recreation, including the Sedgwick County Zoo, The Wichita Gardens and The Great Plains Nature Center.

 The summers in Wichita are hot, humid, and mostly clear, while the winters are cold, dry, and partly cloudy.
 The summer temperatures are in the low 90's, with lows in the 70's.
 The winter temperatures are in the 40's, with lows in the mid-20's.

-The job growth has increased by 0.46% over the last year and in ten years, is predicted to have increased by 24.27%.
+The job growth has decreased by -3.96% over the last year and in ten years, is predicted to have increased by 24.27%.
 The major industries are in manufacturing, healthcare, social assistance and retail trade.
-The largest employers are Koch Industries, Spirit AeroSystems, Via Christi Health, Towne Park and Wichita Public Schools.
+The largest employers are Koch Industries, Spirit AeroSystems, Via Christi Health, INVISTA and The Atlas Group.